weaveworks-guides/weave-net-legacy/spring-boot-weave-service-discovery/README.md

 ## Connecting To Your Application

-Next launch a containerized curl command on the same network:
+Launch a containerized curl command onto the network.
+Curl will return a message from the Tomcat application server that is listening on Port 8080:

 ~~~bash
 vagrant ssh weave-gs-01